francesco-innocenti/francesco-innocenti.github.io/_pages/about.md

 things through the lens of optimisation theory, and am broadly interested in energy-based models, time-series forecasting, and all things AI-related.

-Outside of work, I enjoy swimming and calisthenics, and am always up for a physical challenge!
+Outside of work, I enjoy calisthenics and swimming, and am always up for a physical challenge!

 -----------